aixiuxiuxiu/blog/_posts/2024-10-6-longcontext.md

 toc:
   - name: Why Long Context Is So Hard?
     # if a section has subsections, you can add them as follows:
-  - name: Long Context for RAG
+  - name: Encoding Long Contexts in Retrieval-Augmented Generation (RAG)
     subsections:
       - name: Naive Chuncking
       - name: Late Chuncking
-  - name: Long Context for Classification
+  - name: Encoding Long Contexts in Document Classification

 # Below is an example of injecting additional post-specific styles.
 # If you use this post as a template, delete this _styles block.